HanneMaes/firefox-camo-addon/README.md

 ## Todo
 - ```browser.theme.reset()``` does not work when there is no ```meta[name="theme-color"]``` found.
-- extract the pages background color and change the white of the theme to the pages background.
+- extract the websites background color and change the white of the theme to the websites background.
+- port to Firefox Mobile